-- children with additional needs - parents need professional support or guidance to help them meet their children's needs - extra support can usually be provided by agencies that already know the family, e.g. their pre-school, school or college or NHS community services such as Health Visiting
+- children with additional needs - parents need professional support or guidance to help them meet their children's needs - extra support can usually be provided by agencies that already know the family, e.g. their pre-school, school or college or NHS community services such as Health Visitors referral to Social Care and when the needs of a child and their family have been reduced enough for them the be 'stepped down' to early help services.